onesamblack/machine-learning-template/README.md

 4. You write tests for your application (this goes into `test`)
 5. You may need to deploy your applications to AWS/GCP/Azure, this requires containerization and packaging (`Dockerfile` + `Makefile`)

+## Using this template
+This repository is set up as template repository.
+For instructions on how to create a repo from this template - see this [link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

 # Structure of the template
 This template contains a structure for your machine learning projects.
 The top level is for packaging and your readme.
 I don't like to have any python source files or test files in the top level of the repo, aside from a `setup.py` if it's relevant, so thats all structured under `src` and `test`.
 If you're including datafiles, put them in `data`.
 If you have any notebooks that are relevant to the analysis, put them into `notebooks`.
 I use a `Makefile` to simplify running tests and commands to package/deploy.
 Additionally, there's a sample `Dockerfile`.